cozytony/defi-risk-book/src/self-custody-layer.md

 **Hijacking destination address of transfer**

-* Adding a malicious browser extention that replaces your intended address with the attacker's address when you use the clipboard (e.g. 0x123 to 0xabc)
+* Adding a malicious browser extension that replaces your intended address with the attacker's address when you use the clipboard (e.g. 0x123 to 0xabc)

 **Physical attack ("wrench attack")**